 We primarily process personal data about our clients, opponents, suppliers, employees and partners, but only to the extent necessary for the specific purpose and if there is a legal basis for doing so.

 In most cases, we need to process general personal data, such as name, title, telephone number and e-mail address.
-The processing is necessary to enable us to deliver our legal services, submit invoices and perform quality assurance and audit and to comply with the documentation of identity requirements under the Act on Measures to Prevent Money Laundering and Financing Terrorism that we are subject to in a number of cases.
+The processing is necessary to enable us to deliver our legal services, submit invoices and perform quality assurance and audit and to comply with the requirements for documentation of identity under the Anti-Money Laundering Act to which we are subject in many matters.

 In addition, it may in certain situations be necessary for us to process data on criminal offences and to process sensitive data such as data concerning health.

-We only disclose your personal data internally or to external operators if necessary and if there is a legal basis for doing so.
-External operators may be public authorities, private businesses or persons, foundations, associations, etc., depending on the nature of the case.
+We only disclose your personal data to external parties if necessary and if there is a legal basis for doing so.
+External parties may be public authorities, private businesses or persons, foundations, associations, etc., depending on the nature of the matter.
 In addition, we pass on data to our data processors (e.g. IT suppliers).